Suillus americanus: Taxonomy

 Suillus americanus was first described scientifically by American mycologist Charles Horton Peck in 1888, based on specimens he had originally collected as far back as 1869, in New York state, near Sand Lake, Albany, and Port Jefferson.
 In his 1888 publication he indicated that he had originally listed these collections as Boletus flavidus (now known as Suillus flavidus) in his 1869 Report of the State Botanist (published in 1872).
 However, as was pointed out nearly a century later in 1986, the 1869 report does not actually mention the species; rather, Peck's field notes that year (which served as the basis for the report) reference a collection at Sand Lake upon which the original (1888) description was most likely based.
 Because Peck failed to designate a type specimen, one of the Sand Lake specimens was lectotypified in 1986.

 In 1931, French mycologist Édouard-Jean Gilbert transferred the species to the genus Ixocomus, a now-defunct taxon that has since been subsumed into Suillus.
 In 1959, Walter H. Snell, collaborating with Rolf Singer and Esther A. Dick, transferred the species to Suillus.
 In his 1986 version of the authoritative monograph The Agaricales in Modern Taxonomy, Singer included the species in the subsection Latiporini of genus Suillus, an infrageneric grouping (below the taxonomic level of genus) characterized by a cinnamon-colored spore print without an olive tinge, and wide pores, typically greater than 1 mm when mature.

+Because several Suillus species have overlapping macroscopic and microscopic characters, later authors have increasingly relied on DNA barcoding to verify identifications.
+In a re-examination of Korean herbarium material using internal transcribed spacer (ITS) DNA sequences alongside morphology, Min and colleagues found that misidentifications were common in Suillus collections, and that microscopic measurements (spores, basidia, and cystidia) were generally not diagnostic among the Korean species they assessed.